tikv/tikv-dev-guide/src/understanding-tikv/coprocessor/intro.md

 ## The Plan

 When TiDB needs to run a query on TiKV Coprocessor, it will encode the plan in the form of protobuf messages.
 The schema of the query plan itself is defined in [tipb](https://github.com/pingcap/tipb) repository.
-Inside tipb, we have all SQL expression supported by TiKV (and TiDB), each with a unique ID, and we define components used by a query, like executors and aggregators.
+Inside tipb, we have all SQL expressions supported by TiKV (and TiDB), each with a unique ID, and we define components used by a query, like executors and aggregators.

 The plan is then sent to the gRPC service on the TiKV side, which requires another protobuf schema definition.
 The definition for that is in the [kvproto](https://github.com/pingcap/kvproto/blob/master/proto/coprocessor.proto) repository.
 The plan is encoded in the `data` field of the request.
 Each Coprocessor request will specify the key range (or region) to operate on.